manjula-dube/React_ReactNative_Redux/README.md

 Both web and mobile share the redux store

-For running web use sh start.sh & then install the dependencies in the respective folder
+`For running web & mobile use `sh start.sh` & then install the dependencies in the respective folder`

 For running mobile version install the dependencies